angelamu2012/COMS6998/README.md

 **Model**
 The model used for emotion summarization is a joint model proposed by [CovidET](https://github.com/honglizhan/CovidET/tree/main)
 The script is named detection_summarization.py.
-To run the script, the emotion, training dataset, test dataset, and a suffix string for the output file must be specified.
+To run the script, the emotion, training dataset, test dataset, learning rate, and a suffix string for the output file must be specified.

 ```
 $ TOKENIZERS_PARALLELISM=false python detection_summarization.py \